telerik/winforms-docs/clock/clock.md

 ![clock-overview 001](images/clock-overview001.gif)

->note The control cannot be resized since it uses a bitmap for its background.
+>tip The control cannot be resized since it uses a bitmap for its background.
 >